Lisa Docken, Executive Director

 Shae Bowman, Operations Manager

 Shae Bowman started working at CRWP in 2015 as an Americorps volunteer after graduating from the University of Alaska Fairbanks with a Bachelors in Biological Sciences.
 After a year of service, she was hired as the Operations Manager.
-As the Operations Manager, she has worked on projects from everything to renovating the gift shop to revamping our net recycling program and planning clean-up events.
+As the Operations Manager, she has worked on many projects – everything from renovating the gift shop to revamping the net recycling program to planning clean-up events.
 Shae’s hobbies include hiking, biking, skiing, snowboarding, knitting, gardening, cooking, card games, and raising chickens.
 “I enjoy working at CRWP because it is a place for creative problem solving and partnerships when it comes to maintaining the watershed as an intact and functioning ecosystem.”

 Alexis Cooper, Accounting

 Alexis Cooper has lived in the Copper River watershed for over 10 years with consistent ties to working in our beloved salmon economies.
 With a technical background in commercial fisheries management and policies, Alexis now works hard to track the numerous grant agreements, partnership agreements, Invasive Plant mini grant award dispersal and tracking along with important contributions to policy and procedures in-house.
 Highly detailed oriented, Alexis ensures we all track to the very dollar every step of the way.